 A concentration of art and religious tradition can be found in the heart of the Burg by visiting the wonderful Church of Our Lady.
-As soon as you approach it, you will be left breathless by its incredible 122-metre-high tower.
+As soon as you approach the structure you are left breathless by its incredible 122 metre high tower.

 In addition, this religious structure is also famous for having the magnificent marble statue by Michelangelo Buonarroti entitled Madonna and Child and for the presence of the Mausoleum of Mary of Burgundy and Charles the Bold.